 Leading up to any given auction, we add "Featured Lots" to that specific section of the website, to showcase what we feel are exceptional pieces.
 However, those lots are just a fraction of the hundreds of pieces we sell in each of our auctions.
 Usually about two weeks before our auction date, we post a full, free online catalog for you to view.
 You can even leave absentee bids (this is, however, just one of many ways for you to bid) right from each item page.
 Here's a link to an online catalog from one of our completed previous sales, just to give you an idea of what it looks like.

 When will the print catalog be ready?

-Our printed catalog--a spiral-bound, full-color, approximately 50-60 page book--is one of the very best references on American stoneware and redware you can buy today, and our general antiques catalogs are just as well-produced.
+Our printed catalog--a spiral-bound, full-color, approximately 50-60 page book--is one of the very best references on American stoneware and redware you can buy today.
 We always try to mail the catalog about two weeks before auction day, but sometimes we don't achieve this goal, particularly if we receive a lot of last-minute consignments.

 How do I buy a copy of your catalog?